 Before I start talking about the good points and potential issues with text in PDF, you can find general information on a text in PDFs in the following articles:

 - PDF Text – An Overview

 - PDF to HTML5 Conversion – Extracting PDF Text and mapping Glyphs

 - Understanding the PDF File Format – PDF Text Extraction with java

 One strength of the PDF file format is the versatility it has through the support of different data types include searchable text.
 A PDF file can be flexible in its support for text as text itself comes in different types and forms.
 There is a lot to consider when it comes to the technical side of text; for example, handling the copyright (c) symbol.

 The PDF format makes this easy through the use of map tables.
 An extracted value can be mapped to a display value, enabling the PDF file to handle it.
 You can find more on this in this article here.

 A problem with text in PDF files is that the encoding rules are not enforced.
 This means that the PDF file may look perfect but contain garbage in terms of text content.
 Without enforcement of the rules, PDF files are prone to corrupt content, unexpected outcomes and errors.
-More information on encoding of text in PDFs can be found in the article linked here.
+More information on the encoding of text in PDFs can be found in this article.